After an Accident, You Need a Caring and Skilled Commercial Fishing Lawyer

 Protecting Commercial Fishermen Nationwide

 The Willis Law Firm has been leading the fight for injured seamen and workers on the Jones Act and general maritime law cases.
-We have more than 30 years of experience fighting for the rights of injured seamen and workers nationwide.
-Our firm understands how the maritime industry operates and we are familiar with the dangerous and unsafe conditions that too often exist on commercial fishing boats, including:
+We have more than 40 years of experience fighting for the rights of injured seamen and workers nationwide.
+Our commercial fishing law firm understands how the maritime industry operates and we are familiar with the dangerous and unsafe conditions that too often exist on commercial fishing boats, including:

 - Lack of adequate non-skid materials